Maternal Emotional Health (see data for this topic)

 - Stress and Pregnancy, March of Dimes

-- Substance Abuse and Mental Health Services Administration: Maternal Depression
+- Substance Abuse and Mental Health Services Administration (SAMHSA): Maternal Depression

 - Tobacco Use and Pregnancy, Centers for Disease Control and Prevention